 You must consider these three questions before you take on the role of session leader for any meeting or workshop.

-Prompted by “Three (Incredibly Simple) Questions The Most Successful People Use To Change The World,” Forbes contributor Mike Maddock published an article that could have been cut and paste (figuratively) from the FAST Facilitative Leadership manual.
-Indeed, to lead a successful meeting, the three questions (slightly modified) should be considered for every meeting or workshop, especially when you are the session leader, before meeting begins.
+Prompted by “Three (Incredibly Simple) Questions The Most Successful People Use To Change The World,” Forbes contributor Mike Maddock published an article that could have been cut and paste (figuratively) from the MG RUSH Facilitation Reference manual.
+Indeed, to lead a successful meeting, these three questions (slightly modified) should be considered for every meeting or workshop, especially when you are the session leader, before meeting begins.

 (Forbes: What’s the outcome I want?)

 Start with the end in mind.
 What does DONE look like?
 Where are you going?
 How do you know when you get there?
 For meetings, our focus is clearly on output (ie, a thing) rather than outcome (ie, a new condition) since we are typically unable to generate new outcomes before the meeting ends.
 We can however create the input required to catalyze new outcomes, and that is the purpose of the meeting.